Quantcast

 Humidity and Rain

 • If the small white flower of common chickweed, or stitchwort (Stellaria media), is closed, this means that rain is close at hand.
-In dry weather, it is regularly open from about 9:00 in the morning until noon.
+In dry weather, it is regularly open from about 9:00 A.M. until noon.

-• So it is also with the purple sandwort and the scarlet pimpernel.
-They open in sunny weather, but close tightly when rain is expected.
+• The purple sandwort and the scarlet pimpernel open in sunny weather but close tightly when rain is expected.
 The latter, also known as the “poor man’s weatherglass,” closes when the air’s humidity reaches about 80!
 Hence, we have this adage.

 Pimpernel, pimpernel, tell me true,